MechanicalSoup/MechanicalSoup/docs/faq.rst

 "ReferenceError: weakly-referenced object no longer exists"
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This error can occure within requests' ``session.py`` when called by
+This error can occur within requests' ``session.py`` when called by
 the destructor (``__del__``) of browser.
 The solution is to
 call :func:`~mechanicalsoup.Browser.close` before the end of life of
 the object.